MartenBE/mkslides/README.md

     slideNumber: c/t
 ```

 It is also possible to override `slides`, `revealjs`, and `plugins` options on a per Markdown file base using it's frontmatter.
-Here, relative file paths are considered relative to the Markdown file itself.
+In the frontmatter, relative file paths are considered relative to the Markdown file itself.
+The precedence is frontmatter > `mkslides.yml` > defaults.

 ```md
 ---